Crank: High Voltage: Home media

-Crank: High Voltage was released via DVD and Blu-ray on September 8, 2009 in the United States.
+Crank: High Voltage was released via DVD and Blu-ray on September 8, 2009, in the United States.
 At the DVD sales chart, Crank opened at No. 2, selling 305,000 units which translates to $5,345,078 in revenue.
 As per the latest figures, 827,000 units have been sold, acquiring revenue of over $15 million.
 This does not include Blu-ray sales or DVD rentals.
 In Germany, the uncut DVD and Blu-ray was released on March 31, 2010.

 Possible sequel

-Regarding a third film, actress Smart said "It's been talked about."
+Regarding a third film, actress Smart said in 2009 that "It's been talked about."
 Smart also noted that Crank 3 might be made in 3D.
 During an 'Ask me anything' on Reddit, Brian Taylor gave a possible 2013 release date for Crank 3.
 In March 2015, Statham gave an update on the sequel, saying that he'd love to do it and he was waiting for Neveldine and Taylor to "get their heads together."
 Statham stated that Neveldine and Taylor "have a loose idea.
 They haven't written the script."
 In January 2018, Brian Taylor stated it would "be a while" until there was a Crank 3 due to profitability concerns and high expectations.